Baska Voda is a small Croatian tourist destination located 50 kilometres south of Split and 10 kilometres north of

 The church of St. Nicholas was built in neo-Romanesque style.
 Besides being a great architectural achievement, it's also a parish church where you can attend Mass on Sundays if you decide to stay in Baska Voda.

-Two more interesting cultural sights are the baroque church of St. Lawrence and archaeological remains of the Roman fort.
+Two more interesting cultural sights are the baroque church of St. Lawrence and the archaeological remains of the Roman fort.

 Baska Voda beaches

-Beaches in the town are really beautiful, as you can see in the photos.
+The beaches in the village are really beautiful, as you can see in the photos.
 Most of them are pebble beaches.
-The forest gives a beautiful greenish colour to the sea and also provides shade.
+The forest gives a beautiful greenish colour to the sea and provides shade as well.